-KEVIN MAXWELL of Crockett, Texas (vice president and member, executive committee).
+KEVIN MAXWELL of Crockett, Texas (acting president and vice president and member, executive committee).
 Maxwell is president of S.C.
 Maxwell Co.
 Inc., a construction, real estate and ranching business.
 Maxwell is a member of the Texas Wildlife Association, a member of the Sharon Temple Shriners and a 32nd degree Scottish Rite mason.
 He is president of the Crockett Athletic Booster Club and a member of the Houston Livestock Show and Rodeo Go Texan Committee.
 In the past, Maxwell has been chairman of the Crockett Area Chamber of Commerce, president of the Crockett Merchants Little League, master of the Lothrop Masonic Lodge and member of the Crockett Rotary Club.
 He earned a bachelor's degree from Sam Houston State University.
-Maxwell was reappointed as director for Houston County in 2009.
+Maxwell was reappointed as director for Houston County in 2017.

-DAVID B. LEONARD of Liberty, Texas (chairman, executive committee).
+DAVID B. LEONARD of Liberty, Texas (chairman and member, executive committee).
 Leonard is the general manager and owner of Liberty-Dayton Chrysler, an auto dealership.
 He is a member of the Liberty-Dayton Chamber of Commerce and a member and past president of the Liberty Lions Club.
 Leonard is the director of the Knights of Columbus and a member of the Liberty Elks Lodge.
 He is past director of the Trinity Valley Exposition.
 He attended Lee College and was reappointed as director for Liberty County in 2013.

-TOMMY G. FORDYCE of Huntsville, Texas (member, executive committee and chairman, administration and audit committee).
+TOMMY G. FORDYCE of Huntsville, Texas (chairman, administration & audit committee).
 Fordyce is a retired director of the Texas Criminal Justice Agribusiness Department.
 He is chair of the Huntsville Economic Development Council and vice president of the Lone Survivor Foundation.
 He is also a member of the Texas Assistive and Rehabilitative Services Council, the Kick Start for Kids program and the Huntsville Veterans' Affairs Advisory Board.
 He served in the U.S. Marine Corps and is a Vietnam War veteran.
 Fordyce earned a bachelor's degree from Sam Houston State University.
 Fordyce was reappointed as director for Walker County in 2013.

-JOHN W. JENKINS of Hankamer, Texas (member, executive committee and chairman, resources development committee).
+JOHN W. JENKINS of Hankamer, Texas (chairman, resources development committee).
 Jenkins is a self-employed partner in a major farming enterprise.
 He graduated from Southwest Texas State University in 1981 with a bachelor's degree.
 He is a member of the Anahuac Area Chamber of Commerce.
 He serves on the boards of the Anahuac National Bank, the Texas Rice Council and the American Plant Food Corporation.
 Jenkins is also a committee chair for the Texas Gatorfest Committee.
 He is a former board member of the Trinity Bay Conservation District, the Devers Canal Rice Producers Association, the Trinity Valley Exposition, the Texas Rice Festival and the Chambers County Farm Bureau.
 Jenkins was appointed as director for TRA's Chambers County in 1997.
 He was reappointed as director at large in 2009.
 Jenkins served as president of TRA's board of directors from 2003-2005 and as vice president from 2001-2003.
 He was chairman of the executive committee from 2005-2007 and chairman of the resources development committee from 2000-2002.
-He served as chairman of the administration committee from 2007-2009 and chairman of the legal committee from 2009-2013.
-Jenkins was reappointed as director at large in 2009.
+He served as chairman of the administration committee from 2007-2009 and chairman of the legal committee from 2009-2011.
+Jenkins was reappointed to the board in 2017 as director for Chambers County; he previously served on the board as director at large.